innolitics/rdm/rdm/base/software_plan.md

 Information in the `soup.yaml` file may duplicate information found in other files (e.g., `requirements.txt` or `package.json`).

 Sometimes, especially when working on software items with low levels of concern, it can be appropriate to lump a few SOUP packages into a single item within the `soup.yml` file.

+The `soup.yaml` should contain a sequence of mappings, each containing the keys in parenthesis below.
+Some keys are optional.
+All values must be strings.

+The header of each sub-section contains the `title` of the SOUP{% if system.auditor_notes %} [62304:8.1.2.a]{% endif %}.

+The `manufacturer` is the name of the company that developed the SOUP.
+If the manufacturer field is absent, then this SOUP was developed collaboratively by the free open-source software community, and does not have a manufacturer in the traditional sense{% if system.auditor_notes %} [62304:8.1.2.b]{% endif %}.

+The `version` of each SOUP is a unique identifier, which specifies the version of the SOUP which is used in the software{% if system.auditor_notes %} [62304:8.1.2.c]{% endif %}.
+The version may follow varying formats, such as `1.0.13`, `1.2r5`, or even `2021-05-05`, as appropriate.

+{%- if system.safety_class != "A" %}
+The `purpose` of each SOUP describes the functional and performance requirements that are necessary for its intended use{% if system.auditor_notes %} [62304:5.3.3]{% endif %}.

+The `requirements` will be present if there are any noteworthy hardware and software requirements for the SOUP to function properly within the system{% if system.auditor_notes %} [62304:5.3.4]{% endif %}.

+The known `anomalies` present in the SOUP which may affect the functioning of {{ system.project_name }} should be recorded, as should the `anomaly_reference`, a location of the published anomalies list{% if system.auditor_notes %} [62304:7.1.3]{% endif %}.

+When reviewing open anomalies:
+- Follow a risk based approach; concentrate on high priority anomalies (assuming the SOUP manufacturer provides such a categorization).
+- If the list of known anomalies is large (e.g., more than 100), without prioritization, then sample the list as appropriate for the risk associated with the SOUP.
+- When possible, focus the review on anomalies which affect portions of SOUP which are used by {{ system.project_name }}.
+{% endif -%}